0xdbug/Unit-Testing-Practice/README.md

 Some UIKit actions are not immediate, they add an event to the run loop. execute the run loop to fire events

+### Test Asynchronous Code
+> Be aware that test code executes on the main thread.
+And when any code schedules a closure for asynchronous execution, life gets tricky.
+We need to find a way to resynchronize it back to the main thread.
+A Test Expectation can usually help us.

+If there is no completion closure, the we should check based on a time interval?
+Nimble has a better way to approach this with `toEventually`

 ## BDD - Quick & Nimble
 > Verify how the application behaves regardless of implementation.